AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/content-fragments-target.md

 * select a Target workspace as destination
 * select an externalizer domain for rewriting references in the Content Fragment (optional)

-The required options can be selected in **Page Properties** of the required folder and/or fragment; the specification will be inherited as necessary.
+The required options can be selected in **Page Properties** of the required folder, or fragment, or both; the specification is inherited as necessary.

 1. Navigate to the **Assets** console.